 Some signs from Asia that live shopping is primed for global growth:

-In 2020, ecommerce giant Alibaba generated $7.5 billion in revenue in the first 30 minutes of their livestream shopping campaign on Taobao.
+In 2020, ecommerce giant Alibaba generated $7.5 billion in revenue in the first 30 minutes of their livestream commerce campaign on Taobao.

 2/3rds of all Chinese consumers have bought products via livestream in the past two years.